About the Centre

 To approach the topic in this way is to move away from the Marxisant views that regard ideology as false, that is, as a class-based tool of exploitation and a means of obfuscating truth and reality.

 It is also to move beyond ideology as a disparaging soubriquet referring to abstract, doctrinaire and artificial ideas imposed on an unconnected reality.
-Instead, we approach ideology as the variants and patterns of political thought that obtain in a society - seen as clusters of meaning that infuse our comprehension of our social worlds, and those of others.
+Instead, we understand ideology as a ubiquitous phenomenon, encompassing the variants and patterns of political thought that obtain in any society - seen as clusters of meaning that infuse the comprehension of political and social worlds.